 An increasing number of organizations are realizing the importance of being able to reach all stakeholders immediately in the event of an emergency.
 Whether your organization is confronted with a hurricane, a pandemic, an active shooter or another crisis, you need to get the right information to the right people as soon as possible, and a modern critical event management platform that includes an emergency mass notification system is arguably the best way to do that.

-The percentage of organizations using emergency notification and/or crisis management tools jumped to 67 percent in 2020 (up from 59.3 percent in 2019), according to the Business Continuity Institute (BCI).
+The percentage of organizations using emergency notification and/or crisis management tools continues to increase.
 But not all emergency mass notification software (EMNS) is created equal, and you most definitely shouldn’t select one at random.
 Consider these dos and don’ts if you’re planning to upgrade or implement an emergency mass notification system.

 Although price is not insignificant, it shouldn’t be the only factor you consider when choosing an EMNS.
 Arguably more important than price are available features, effectiveness, customer support and reliability.
 An inexpensive system that doesn’t work effectively or offer a wide variety of features may end up causing more problems than it solves.
 For example, if the software malfunctions in the middle of a crisis and the vendor is too overwhelmed to address the issue, you could lose precious response time.
 And depending on the type of disaster, that lost time could mean lost lives or, at the very least, lost livelihoods.

 Don’t Purchase a System Without Evaluating What Capabilities Your Organization Actually Needs